yellowmessenger/YmChatBot-Android-DemoApp/README.md

     Detailed documentation can be found at https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/android

 ## Setup push notifications
-    Download the demo from [here](https://github.com/yellowmessenger/YmChatBot-Android-DemoApp)
+1. Clone this repository
-    Add your [google-service.json](https://firebase.google.com/docs/cloud-messaging/android/client#add_a_firebase_configuration_file) file in app folder.
+2. Add your [google-service.json](https://firebase.google.com/docs/cloud-messaging/android/client#add_a_firebase_configuration_file) file in app folder.
-    Change application id in app level gradle file as per google-service.json.
+3. Change application id in app level gradle file as per google-service.json.
-    Share FCM Server Key with Yellow.ai and asked them to map that against your Bot Id.
+4. Share FCM Server Key with Yellow.ai and asked them to map that against your Bot Id.
-    First Test by sending notification from FCM console.
+5. First Test by sending notification from FCM console.
-    Create a ticket and assign it to Support Agent.
+6. Create a ticket and assign it to Support Agent.
 Once assigned, kill the app.
-    Now, when Agent will send a message you should receive a notification.
+7. Now, when Agent will send a message you should receive a notification.